OutSystems/docs-product/src/managing-the-applications-lifecycle/app-feedback/user-feedback-enable.md

 <div class="warning" markdown="1">

 OutSystems has identified a temporary limitation in managing App Feedback.
 Once you turn on App Feedback in a Reactive Web App, you can't turn it off.
-The team behind the feature is working on a fix.
+The fix will be available in Platform Server 11.10.0.

 </div>